48 Hours in Marfa: A Definitive Guide

 Otherside for swanky cocktails and speakeasy vibes

-A recent and welcomed addition to Marfa, Otherside has quickly carved out its spot amongst the repertoire of Marfa’s best late night spots.
+A recent and welcomed addition to Marfa, Otherside has quickly carved out its spot amongst the repertoire of Marfa’s best late night hangs.
 A cocktail bar that often hosts pop-up dinners, you’d be in great company if you find yourself here late.
 Open Fridays till 12am and Saturdays till 1am.

 www.othersidemarfa.com | 110 E El Paso St, Marfa, TX 79843